tim8890/hhz-hackathon-team-beacon/README.md

 - Wire the radio to gateway and sensors (Arduino) according to [MySensors instructions](https://www.mysensors.org/build/connect_radio)
 - Wire measurement sensor (DHT22) to Arduino according to [MySensors instructions](https://www.mysensors.org/build/humidity)
 - Upload sketches to Arduinos following the [official guide](https://www.arduino.cc/en/Main/Howto)

+**Issue:** When using an Arduino clone with CH340 USB chip there is currently no official USB FTDI driver so that the Arduino IDE will not find the USB port for these clones.
+Installing the wrong unsigned driver will result in a kernel panic when connecting the Arduino.
+A fixed driver can be found [here](https://github.com/MaKin211/ch340g-ch34g-ch34x-mac-os-x-driver).

 **Note:** For the DHT22 sensor to properly work the modified DHT-Library has to be imported as referenced in the [MySensors doc](https://www.mysensors.org/build/humidity)